 So there, a few reasons to not only make friends with, but also love your multiplication tables.

 One last word for parents: don’t let this slip.
 You need to make sure your kids know their multiplication tables.
-The schools are not diligent these days (at least, in Canada that’s a fact.)
-And the vast majority of kids won’t learn them out of good will.
+And one for fellow teachers: insist that students put their calculators aside in elementary and spend two weeks on reciting together the multiplication tables in class.
+The vast majority of kids won’t learn them out of good will.